modio/modio-docs/public/en-us/platforms/overview.md

 * Support for onboarding, and certification requirements around UGC
 * Advanced metrics and reporting so you can compare the usage of UGC, trending content and other key stats across all platforms your games are released
 * Rules based moderation flows to streamline and automate moderation depending on the platform(s) targeted

-Future functionality to include:
-* Monetization that is compliant with each platforms rules and payment flows
+* Monetization that is compliant with each platforms rules and supports their payment flows

 ![SnowRunner in-game mod browser on Xbox](images/console-support/snowrunner_ui.jpg)